morassman/process-palette/README.md

 The configuration file will be saved and automatically reloaded when closed.

+## Settings
+### Configure shell
+Commands will be executed by the system's default shell, which is `sh` on OSX and Linux and `cmd.exe` on Windows.

+If you would like to use a particular shell then you can specify it under Process Palette's settings.
+This shell will then be used when running any of the commands.
+Leave the value blank for the system default to be used.

 ## Configuration Files
 The configuration files can also be edited by hand.
 The remainder of the document will describe how to do this.